lit/lit.dev/packages/lit-dev-content/site/docs/v3/data/task.md

 Sometimes a component needs to render data that is only available _asynchronously_.
 Such data might be fetched from a server, a database, or in general retrieved or computed from an async API.

 While Lit's reactive update lifecycle is batched and asynchronous, Lit templates always render _synchronously_.
 The data used in a template must be readable at the time of rendering.
-To render async data in a Lit component, you must wait for the data to be ready, store it so that's it's readable synchronously, then trigger a new render.
+To render async data in a Lit component, you must wait for the data to be ready, store it so that's it's readable, then trigger a new render which can use the data synchronously.

 The `@lit-labs/task` package provides a `Task` reactive controller to help manage this async data workflow.

+`Task` is a controller that takes an async task function and runs it either manually or automatically when its arguments change.
+Task stores the result of the task function and updates the host element when the task function completes so the result can be used in rendering.

 ### Example

-This is an example of using `Task` to call an HTTP API via `fetch()`.
+This is an example of using `Task` to call an HTTP API via [`fetch()`](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API).
 The API is called whenever the `productId` parameter changes, and the component renders a loading message when the data is being fetched.

 {% switchable-sample %}